thewebplatform/polymer-codelab-Devfest2014/README.md

 - **Sponsors** [*The Web Platform Podcast*](http://thewebplatform.libsyn.com)

 ### Summary
-Roughly based on Eric Bidelman's
+Roughly based on Eric Bidelman's [SPA Tutorial[(https://www.polymer-project.org/articles/spa.html) on the Polymer Project web application.

 > This is a section with blocking...